BJP resorting to cheap distractions, should answer questions raised by Rahul on border issue: Congress

-BJP resorting to cheap distractions, should answer questions raised by Rahul on border issue: Congre
+BJP resorting to cheap distractions, should answer questions raised by Rahul on border issue: Cong

 Bengaluru, July 06: The Congress on Monday accused the BJP of resorting to "cheap distractions and stunts" to "manage headlines" during the India-China border crisis, after the ruling party attacked Rahul Gandhi for not attending meetings of Parliamentary Standing Committee on Defence.